-Brand Names: Endocet, Magnacet, Percocet, Primalev, Primlev, Roxicet, Tylox, Xolox
+Brand Name: Endocet, Magnacet, Percocet, Primlev, Roxicet, Tylox, Xolox

 What is Roxicet?

 Roxicet contains a combination of acetaminophen and oxycodone.
-Oxycodone is in a group of drugs called opioid pain relievers.
+Oxycodone is an opioid pain medication.
 An opioid is sometimes called a narcotic.
 Acetaminophen is a less potent pain reliever that increases the effects of oxycodone.